Click Here Shop at Stormsurf!

 Hi-Fidelity Hemisphere (North Pacific, South Atlantic etc): These are a good starting place to get some detail on the macro level scenario.
 Isobars are in 4 millibar increments with tagged values.
 Contours are supplied for all wind speeds.
 Arrows are used to indicate wind direction.
 All other attributes are the same.

 Zoomed Hemispherics (Northeast Pacific, Tropics, etc): Now we're getting into the good stuff.
 These images are not just cropped versions of the above images, but are custom built from the ground floor up.
-Isobars now in 2 millibar increments with tagged values.
+Isobars are in 2 millibar increments with tagged values.
 Wind barbs replace arrows and are placed more dense to identify local wind conditions at locations where swell is hitting.
 These charts therefore due double-duty, Examining the internals of a particular fetch and to forecast local winds.
 Used in conjunction with the great circle charts (see navigation bar above) one can determine if the fetch is blowing up a great circle path to your beach.

 Regional